“What am I supposed to believe in? What am I going to leave behind when I’m through?”

 Do you ever wonder why some tracks sound like complete garbage and others the best recording you’ve ever heard of the same headphone and DAC?

 This is one thing in audio that isn’t up for debate because there is overwhelming evidence that outrageous and unwarranted numbers in DACS companies use as the basis for their marketing strategy mean absolutely NOTHING when considering the science behind MQA, DSD, high PCM, as well as the audible range of human hearing.

-That and the fact that no one who has ever claimed there are monumental (or even large) differences in DACS, THX, Amps, what have you can EVER articulate it to me in a way that makes sense from an objective standpoint.
+That and the fact that no one who has ever claimed there is monumental (or even large) differences in DACS, THX, Amps, or what have you can EVER articulate it to me in a way that makes sense from an objective standpoint.

 Instead, I get comments like this:

 I only comment on audio within the scope of what I can actually hear.
 You know, that crazy thing they call Frequency Response or something.
 That outrageous thing that for whatever reason, producers and engineers use to mix and master tracks.
-I don’t know why they do it when they could just buy a new dac to solve all their problems.
-Frequency response seems like a scam to me.
+I don’t know why they do it when they could just buy a new DAC to solve all their problems.
+The frequency response seems like a scam to me.

 The only thing those people are good at is making weak, blanket statements and over-generalizing everything to the point where they have no argument other than:

 Wow, Great rebuttal!?
-You come up with that brilliant analysis all on your own?
+Did you come up with that brilliant analysis all on your own?